-Progress in structural biology over the last quarter of a century has been dramatic on all fronts, including instrumentation, mechanistic insights into ever-larger molecules and multiprotein complexes, and the automation of individual steps on the way to a structure determination, (for those involved in a crystal structure analysis, see Fig. 7.13.15).
-The increasing complexity of the problems being tackled has led to the recognition that one technique alone cannot possibly provide all the answers and has motivated researchers to apply hybrid structural approaches, i.e., combinations of single crystal X-ray crystallography and cryo-EM, crystallography and SAXS, or NMR and computational simulations (computational biology has not been discussed beyond applications in crystallography in this unit).
+Progress in structural biology over the last quarter of a century has been dramatic on all fronts, including instrumentation, mechanistic insights into ever-larger molecules and multiprotein complexes, and the automation of individual steps on the way to a structure determination (for those involved in a crystal structure analysis, see Fig. 7.13.16).
+The increasing complexity of the problems being tackled has led to the recognition that one technique alone often cannot provide all the answers and has motivated researchers to apply hybrid structural approaches, e.g., combinations of single crystal X-ray crystallography and cryo-EM, crystallography and SAXS, or NMR and computational simulations (computational biology has not been discussed beyond applications in crystallography in this unit).

-Looking into the crystal ball, one can see significant developments in the area of Xray synchrotron sources in the future, with the emergence of so-called compact light sources (tabletop synchrotron) based on the free-electron laser (FEL) process.
+Looking into the crystal ball, one can see further significant developments in the area of X-ray synchrotron sources in the future, with fourth-generation synchrotrons currently under construction.
+One benefit of these will be the increased flux densities that are expected to be 10^3 to 10^6 times higher than those of current state-of-the-art light sources (McSweeney, 2014).
+Moreover, microfocus beamlines are enabling crystal structure determinations with ever-smaller crystals.
+The parallel emergence of the free-electron laser (FEL) opens a new era of X-ray crystallography and gives a further boost to structural biology.
 In an FEL, electrons traveling at nearly the speed of light make their way through an undulator magnet where they are accelerated, resulting in the release of photons.
 Electrons continue to move in phase with the field of the light emitted and the fields add together in a coherent fashion.
 The wavelength of the resulting X-ray beam of high brilliance can be tuned by changes in the magnetic field strength of the undulators or the energy of the electron beam.
-This setup precludes the need for a large storage ring (Fig. 7.13.20) and the equipment could be housed on university campuses or in medical centers, thus allowing users local access to X-ray synchrotron radiation.
-Beyond crystallography, applications could include material science, single-molecule Xray diffraction (Hajdu, 2000), imaging, and surgery.
-For additional information see the following Web sites: http://www.lynceantech. com/sci_tech_cls.html and http://www.photonproduction.co.jp/e/PPL-HomePage.html).
+This setup precludes the need for a large storage ring (Fig. 7.13.22).